8 Customer Retention Strategies to Benefit Your BusinessNovember 15, 2018 By Ashley Orndorff, aka Marketing Geek

 Customer retention is all about the experience a customer has with your business.
 Meeting or exceeding customer expectations while also reducing any friction or frustration is the key to a good experience.
 Identifying your ideal customer’s key pain points and values and then delivering an experience that at least meets their expectations helps create a good foundation.

-Good customer retention strategies keep customers engaged with your brand and give them a reason to want to purchase from you again.
-Here are a few to get you started:
+Good customer retention strategies are more than offering good customer service.
+Good customer retention strategies go beyond basic customer service to keep customers engaged with your brand and give them a reason to want to purchase from you again.
+Here are a few customer retention ideas to get you started:

 1. Create a Customer Loyalty Program Worth Joining

 All of your customers are important to your business, but loyal customers are something special.
 A customer loyalty program is one way to reward loyal customers and encourage new customers to become loyal customers.
 This is why it consistently tops the list of ecommerce trends.